plark-app/plark-extension/resources/views/privacy.md

 ## 1. Introduction

 Please, pay attention We don’t collect any personal identifying information.
-Any questions, comments or complaints that You might have should be emailed to info@berrywallet.io.
+Any questions, comments or complaints that You might have should be emailed to info@plark.io.

 ## 2. Registration/Login Not Required

 In order to use Our Software, We don’t require You to register or log in.
-When setting up an account within Berrywallet, You receive Your private key.
+When setting up an account within Plark, You receive Your private key.
 We never send to Our servers Your Private Key Information, its stored locally in Your device.
-Berrywallet doesn’t collect, process or store Your name, email address or other personal identifying information.
+Plark doesn’t collect, process or store Your name, email address or other personal identifying information.

 ## 3. Third Party Services
 We have software integrations with third party services that You may choose to use, for example, Shapeshift.
-If You do use third party services through Berrywallet then they will be clearly marked and there may be other terms or privacy policies that are applied to You while using such third party services.
+If You do use third party services through Plark then they will be clearly marked and there may be other terms or privacy policies that are applied to You while using such third party services.